Eduard Aleksanyan: SENSHI

 Aleksanyan faced Vladyslav Tiurmenko at Senshi 11 on February 26, 2021.
 He won the fight by unanimous decision.
 Aleksanyan next faced Beni Osmanoski at Senshi 12 on July 9, 2022.
 He stopped Osmanoski with a right straight 47 seconds into the fight.
 Aleksanyan then faced Daniel Krost at Senshi 13 on September 10, 2022.
 He won the fight by a liver shot knockout a minute into the opening round.
 In his fourth and last fight of the year, which took place at Senshi 14 on December 3, 2022, Aleksanyan faced Madani Rahmani.
 He won the fight by a second-round technical knockout.

 Aleksanyan faced Giuseppe de Domenico at Senshi 15 on March 18, 2023.
 He won the fight by unanimous decision.
 Aleksanyan next faced Jakob Styben for the vacant SENSHI European -90 kg title at SENSHI 18 on September 16, 2023.

 GLORY

 Aleksanyan made his Glory debut against Mohamed Touchassie at Glory 89 on October 7, 2023.
 He lost the fight by a second-round technical knockout.

 Aleksanyan made his first SENSHI European -90 kg title defense against Jakob Styben at SENSHI 22 on July 6, 2024.
 He won the fight by a second-round knockout.
 Aleksaynan underwent surgery on the metatarsal bone of his right foot following this victory, an injury that he sustained after his bout with Styben at Senshi 18.

+Aleksanyan made his heavyweight debut against Marius Munteanu at SENSHI 29 on December 6, 2025.
+He won the fight by a second-round technical knockout.